Niveditha-contrive/Facial-Expression-Recognition-using-Haar-Cascade-Classifier/README.md

 In simple words when we run the program the open CV helps to open a webcam which takes the face as input and gives the relevant output using the datasets predicting the facial expression, age, gender respectively.

+By performing all the above steps.
+We have also added one of the IBM services i.e., Watson Assistant which helps in knowing about our project more.